fonoster/routr/docs/docs/contributing.md

 ### Come to Meetings

 Absolutely everyone is welcome to come to any of our meetings.
 You never need an invite to join us.
-In fact, we want you to join us, even if you don’t have anything you feel like you want to contribute.
+In fact, we want you to join us, even if you don't have anything you feel like you want to contribute.
 Just being there is enough!

 You can find out more about our meetings [here](https://discord.gg/4QWgSz4hTC).
-You don’t have to turn on your video.
+You don't have to turn on your video.
 The first time you come, introducing yourself is more than enough.

 Over time, we hope that you feel comfortable voicing your opinions, giving feedback on others' ideas, and even sharing your own ideas, and experiences.